siyuan-note/siyuan/README_en_US.md

 ### Is there any Note for deleting docs?

 After deletion, the doc will not appear in the operating system's recycle bin, but will be deleted directly.
-When deleted, SiYuan will generate ((20210615213222-vs5tzbd "Edit history")).
+When deleted, SiYuan will generate edit history.

 ### How can I just wrap and not start a new paragraph?